 What to expect

 Sessions with me are laid back, full of compassion, and free of judgement.
-These are often a time where you and I will get creative and act in ways that help disentangle life's problems, and develop closer connections with the people in your life.
+These are often a time where you and I will get creative and act in ways that help disentangle problems, and develop closer connections with those around you.
 Think of me as both a choreographer AND a participant in that.

-In order for therapy and consultation to be most successful, it is particularly important for you to take an active role.
-This means working on things both during and between your sessions.
-This also means avoiding any mind-altering substances like alcohol or non-prescription drugs for at least eight hours prior to your sessions.
+In order for consultation with me to be most successful, it is particularly important for you to take an active role.
+This means working on things both during and between our meetings.
+This also means avoiding any mind-altering substances like alcohol or non-prescription drugs for at least eight hours prior.
 Generally, the more of yourself you invest, the greater the return.
 This investment sets you up to be a customer for change, growth, and healing.
 Sometimes it doesn’t take much to help clients free up their internal strengths and resources—other times difficulties are more complex and clients may need longer.
 Most clients begin with weekly sessions for a while, until the original concerns that brought them to seek therapy reduce, and then gradually taper off to less frequent appointments.
 Wherever possible, decisions about the number of sessions and the intervals between appointments are made collaboratively between us.

-Finding the right person for your personal therapy is important, because taking care of yourself is the path to a higher quality of life.
+Finding the right person for your needs is important, because self-care and self-discovery is the path to a higher quality of life.
 The best way to get to know me and judge whether we’d be a good fit is to reach out.
-I'm ALWAYS happy to do a free consult call and speak with you confidentially about your concerns and hopes, regardless of whether we end up having a session or not.
+I'm ALWAYS happy to do a free consult call and speak with you confidentially about your concerns and hopes, regardless of whether we move forward with services or not.

 Having said all that, know that...

-As your therapist, I will be actively culturally-responsive in our work.
+I will be socioculturally attuned in our work.
 Not only do I cherish and embrace the differences between us—these are important elements that we actually need for therapy to be successful.
 This also means I carefully attune to the nuances of your family heritage and meaning-making with warmth, closeness, and encouragement.

 I am LGBTGEQQAI+ affirming in clinical practice and in life.
 This approach to living supports and embraces Lesbian, Gay, Bisexual, Transgender, Gender Expansive, Queer, Questioning, Allies, Intersex, and many other voices and identities.
 I understand all too well the negative impacts that sexism, homophobia, transphobia, and heterosexism can have on health and stability.